Another new study seems to confirm that the Mediterranean diet can have lasting benefits for brain health

-from the journal Neurology shows how one easy-to-follow diet (which includes wine!) may make your brain about five years younger.
+A 2015 study from the journal Neurology also suggests that a Mediterranean diet (which includes wine!) may help make your brain about five years younger.

 Researchers figured this out by looking at the brains of 674 people with an average age of 80.
-They asked these elderly people to fill out food surveys about what they ate in the last year and researchers scanned their brains.
+They asked these elderly people to fill out food surveys about what they ate in the past year, and researchers scanned their brains.
 The group that ate a Mediterranean diet had heavier brains with more gray and white matter.

 A glass of wine a day is perfectly fine, too.
 What you do typically have to limit is the amount of meat, dairy and saturated fat you eat.
 Cook more with olive oil, as opposed to butter.